Retrieval Augmented Verification for Zero-Shot Detection of Multimodal Disinformation: Introduction

-Out-of-context detection has been addressed in the past as a learning task.
-However, gathering large-scale labeled out-of-context datasets takes time and effort.
-Previous efforts at creating synthetic datasets were focused on swapping captions \cite{jaiswal2017multimedia} or replacing entities \cite{sabir2018deep} and generating pseudo-fakes.
+\textbf{Automated Tools } aimed at detecting such manipulations in isolation requires labeled datasets, which are scarce, leading to the development of tools to create synthetic datasets.
+Previous efforts at creating synthetic datasets focused on swapping captions \cite{jaiswal2017multimedia} or replacing entities \cite{sabir2018deep} and generating pseudo-fakes.
 In \cite{luo-etal-2021-newsclippings}, we see the use of a language vision system to create synthetic fakes by mapping news clip images to semantically similar but unrelated (in reality) captions.
 The authors observed that machine-driven image re-purposing is now a realistic threat and provided samples that represent challenging instances of mismatch between text and image in news that can mislead humans.
 This was followed up in \cite{shao2024detecting}, where further automated manipulations were introduced through complete swaps or slight attribute changes, creating a further realistic out-of-context dataset.
+The creation and accessibility of these tools for creation of synthetic datasets actually facilitate the large production of fake news.
+The fake image-text pairs thus generated are so convincing that they could no longer be judged in isolation but only through support from external knowledge, almost like how journalists fact-check news by looking for supporting or contesting evidence.

-The image-text pairs are so convincing that they should no longer be judged in isolation but only through support from external knowledge, almost like how journalists fact-check news by looking for supporting or contesting evidence.
-In \cite{abdelnabi2022open}, we see our inspiring idea, where the authors use automatically web-scraped external evidence to detect OOC usage of image-text.
-The authors introduce the idea of cross-evidence to fact-check multi-modal posts, where the image is reverse searched to find evidence text, and text is searched to find evidence image.
-However, the underlying issue that needs to be addressed is how the style of the text (claim) biases the results (evidence) it returns.
-When a story is retold subjectively in social media, it loses the style of the source (news website), affecting the retrieval of relevant evidence from direct searches.
+In \cite{abdelnabi2022open}, we see our inspiring idea, where the authors use \textbf{automatically web-scraped external evidence} to detect out-of-context (OOC) usage of image-text.
+The authors introduce the idea of \textbf{cross evidence} to fact-check multi-modal posts or claims, where the image claim is reverse searched to find \textbf{text cross evidence}, and text claim is searched to find \textbf{image cross evidence}.
+This represents our core idea of finding cross evidence to support or reject multimodal claims.
+However, the underlying issues persisting are with the \textbf{retrieval of relevant evidence}, inherent \textbf{bias} in such systems due to training data and the \textbf{lack of explanation} in the final judgment.